 Getting concrete details of Neva’s life in Malaya as an adult has been somewhat difficult.
 I know that her husband was a member of the Malaya Volunteers.
 Most men were at this time.
 My father recalls stories of Neva’s where she would go to Raffles Hotel for entertainment with other friends.

 This carefree life came to a very short and abrupt ending in the December of 1941.
-The expats were caught completely by surprise with the rapid and aggressive advance of the Japanese army across the straits into Malay and Singapore.
+The expatriates and local people were caught completely by surprise with the rapid and aggressive advance of the Japanese army across the straits into Malay and Singapore.

 Given that she lost her entire home and a life she had built along with many friends and family I guess you would have to understand her circumstances.
 I’m sure this also went towards forming her personality and coping skills for the remainder of her life.
 She was only twenty three.